 We work with students using the active support and active participation models.
-Support practitioners teach and guide students to undertake a range of daily living activities such as shopping, travelling, choosing suitable clothing, preparing a snack or meal and community safety.
+Support practitioners support and guide students to undertake a range of daily living activities such as shopping, travelling, preparing a snack or meal and community safety.

 Programmes are personalised for each individual student.
 It really enhances a student's learning when they're able to practise these skills outside of College.